Why it's important to keep your skills up to date

-So you've finished your studies and got the job, or you've been in your industry for years — why should you have to go back to study again and again?
+So you've finished your studies and got the job, or you've been in your industry for years — why should you go back to study?
 There are plenty of reasons why keeping your skills up to date can benefit your career.
-Plus adding those extra qualifications to your tool belt could be easier than you might think.
+Especially when, with TAFE Queensland, adding extra qualifications to your resume could be easier than you might think.

 Did you know that the first iPhone was released in Australia in 2008?
-It's hard to imagine that something that has become so universally accepted has only been in our lives for a little over a decade.
-Just that one small change revolutionised how we access information, buy products and services, and connect with others through social media.
+It's hard to imagine something that has become so universally accepted has only been in our lives for a little over a decade.
+One small change that revolutionised how we access information, buy products and services, and connect with others through social media.

 Don't be the one who gets lefts behind.
 Make sure you keep your knowledge and skills up to date.
 Be on the lookout for opportunities for professional development and don't be afraid to add to your existing skillset with a short course or formal qualification.

 In some industries it may be a requirement of the job to keep your skills up to date.
 Your employer may require you to complete updated certifications or licences in order to remain industry current.
 Or you may need to undertake refresher training in order to stay licenced or remain a member of professional bodies.

 Be sure to check with your employer or industry body to see what qualifications you need to stay ahead of the curve.
 Once you know what courses you need to complete, ensure you choose a provider that has a solid reputation and whose qualifications are industry recognised.